hhromic/e131-adalight-bridge/README.md

 ## Compiling

-The bridging server requires the `libe131` library installed in your system.
-Get it [from here][libe131].

 To compile the bridging server, simply use the `make` utility:

     $ make clean
     $ make

-You can install the output binary file wherever you want.
+You must have the `libe131` ([get it here][libe131]) development library installed on your system.
+Once compiled, you can install the output binary file wherever you want.

 [libe131]: https://github.com/hhromic/libe131/releases/latest